gomorpheus/morpheus-apidoc/source/includes/_billing.md

 startDate | Beginning of the current month |
 endDate   | Now                            |
-includeUsages | true                       | Optional ability to suppress the usage records
+includeUsages | true                       | Optional ability to suppress the usage records includeTenants | false                     | Optional ability to include all subtenant billing information when calling from a master tenant user accountId |                                | Optional ability to scope billing information to a subtenant when calling from a master tenant user.
+When specified with "includeTenants=true" accountId is ignored

 ## Billing For a Specific Zone